fronchetti/phd/TOOLS.md

 ## ▶️ Desktop Development
 - [Windows Presentation Foundation](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/) - Great framework to implement desktop applications for Windows.
 We used this on the two-armed and mobile robots experiments.

+## ▶️ Writing
+- [Overleaf](https://overleaf.com/) - LaTeX is a standard for most researchers on Engineering.
+Overleaf is a collaborative online editor used to write papers on LaTeX.
+This is the primary tool I use to write papers in collaboration with my coworkers.
+- [Grammarly](https://grammarly.com/) - I am an international student, and my first language is Portuguese.
+Grammarly helps me with my mistakes while writing in English.
+Its support is not perfect (e.g., it doesn't work on Overleaf), but tends to help a lot.